FlowFuse/website/src/node-red/integration-technologies/webhook.md

 ## Setting Up a Temperature sensors

-While writing this blog, I connected my DHT11 sensor to my Raspberry Pi 4, and I am running the FlowFuse device agent on this RPi.
-Running Node-RED on the RPi allows me to directly read and monitor sensor data, and the FlowFuse device agent allows me to edit and manage Node-RED applications running on the RPi from any corner of the world.
+For this practicle, the DHT11 sensor is connected to a Raspberry Pi 4, which is running the FlowFuse device agent.
+Node-RED on the Raspberry Pi allows direct reading and monitoring of sensor data, while the FlowFuse device agent enables remote editing and management of Node-RED applications from anywhere in the world.
 For more details, refer to the [Running the FlowFuse Device Agent as a service on a Raspberry Pi](https://flowfuse.com/blog/2023/05/device-agent-as-a-service/).

 ### Installing custom node for reading sensor data